 For example, if you live in a state with a $5,000 monthly penalty divisor, use a gift deed to transfer ownership of your home worth $350,000 to your daughter, and then apply for Medicaid four years later, you would be facing a 70-month penalty period!
 Ideally in this scenario, you would wait one more year until the asset transfer was just outside of the look-back period to apply for Medicaid.
 Yes, you and/or your family would have to pay for one year of nursing home care out of pocket totaling approximately $60,000.
 But, it would make far more sense than applying for Medicaid as soon as you need long-term care and incurring a nearly six-year penalty period during which you would still be responsible for paying your own long-term care costs.
 Remember, any gifts that take place outside of the five-year look-back period do not count against one’s eligibility.

 Exceptions and Exemptions to Medicaid Gifting Rules

 Not all asset transfers trigger a Medicaid gift penalty.

 Continuing with the previous example, say your daughter lived in the aforementioned house while taking care of you for at least two full years before you applied for Medicaid.
-If your daughter’s care enabled you to delay the move into a nursing home, then the transfer of your house into her name for less than FMV (free) would not result in any kind of penalty.
+If your daughter’s care enabled you to delay the move into a nursing home, then the transfer of your primary residence into her name for less than FMV (free) would not result in any kind of penalty.
 This “child caregiver exemption” is valid even if a senior applies for Medicaid within five years of the transfer.

-Another exception to the general rule is a gift (or the creation and funding of a trust) for a child who is blind or disabled under the Social Security Administration’s rules.
+Another exception to the general rule is asset transfers to a child who is blind or disabled under the Social Security Administration’s rules.
 No penalty will be attached to such a gift, no matter how large.

 Finally, there is never any penalty imposed on gifts between spouses.
 Since the total assets of both spouses are counted when one spouse applies for long-term care Medicaid, there is no reason to impose a penalty on such transfers, and that is exactly how the law reads.